 - the penalties due for these contraventions have not been paid in full, have not been represented or have not been appealed against by the permit holder within the statutory time limits

-- the representations and appeals for the permit holder have been rejected and they have still not paid the penalties due in full
+- the representations and appeals for the permit holder have been rejected, and they have still not paid the penalties due in full

-A permit is issued subject to the relevant Traffic Regulation Orders which may be subject to change in the future.
+A permit is issued subject to the relevant Traffic Regulation Orders, which may be subject to change in the future.

 Vehicle

-Your vehicle must be a roadworthy, taxed and insured.
+Your vehicle must be roadworthy, taxed and insured.
 It must be a mechanically propelled vehicle (without a trailer) with 3 or more wheels.
 It cannot be an invalid carriage or motorcycle.

 Your vehicle must: